-For both the Long and Short Course events, 2 bib and frame numbers which incorporate a disposable electronic tag will be supplied at the event registration along with fitting instructions.
-Upon passing through the starting gates and the finishing gates, your time will be recorded accurately for the duration taken to complete the course.
+A frame number which incorporates a disposable electronic timing tag will be supplied at the event registration along with fitting instructions.
+The frame number will record a time upon passing through the starting gates and the finishing gates which will accurately determine the time it takes to complete the course.
 All age category positions will be determined solely on the electronic time recordings and computer category computations.

 Each Wave will be identifiable at the marshalling area with signage identifying the group.